SysKitTeam/docs-point/releases/cloud/point-2024-02-22-release-note.md

 * **Every file** now has the sensitivity and retention labels applied when they are available.

-* **Improved the performance** of the Site Storage Flat Report and Sure Storage Structure Report.
+* **Improved the performance** of the Site Storage Flat Report and Site Storage Structure Report.

 * **Improved the performance** of the 'Tasks Overview' page when showing a large number of tasks.